Analiese Gregory: The World-Renowned ‘Sustainable Cooking’ Chef Who Hunts, Fishes, and Cooks in the Wild

 featured in The Local Tongue

-Ana thought otherwise, suggesting to Analiese that she could just as easily try to create the very thing she was looking for in France, here in Australia.
+Ana thought otherwise, suggesting to Analiese that she could just as easily try to create what she was looking for in France here in Australia.
 She implored Analiese to go somewhere remote in this beautiful, wild land, pick plants, cook, and document the adventure.
-So the seed was sown for Analiese Gregory to devote the next few years of her life to sustainable cooking, foraging, and all things wild and delicious.
+So, the seed was sown for Analiese Gregory to devote the next few years of her life to sustainable cooking, foraging, and all things wild and delicious.
+During this time, she also became Gordon’s culinary guide in the National Geographic series Uncharted, showcasing Tasmania’s unique ingredients and food traditions.

-If you think Analiese’s journey in Tasmania is a result of going into early retirement, think again.
+If you think Analiese’s journey in Tasmania results from going into early retirement, think again.
 She was having these wild adventures all while servicing the now permanently closed Franklin Bar & Restaurant in Hobart five nights a week.
 The rest of the week was open to diving, hunting, foraging, and whatever Analiese felt called to do.
 She could be camping in stunning world heritage areas with no electricity one weekend, cooking over campfires the next.
+Analiese also works on her TV series, ‘ A Girl’s Guide to Hunting, Fishing and Wild Cooking’, highlighting her culinary and outdoor experiences in Tasmania.

-See the world’s best chef hunt, forage, fish, and cook in the wild
+See the world’s best chefs hunt, forage, fish, and engage in wild cooking.

-Curious to see just how Analiese Gregory spends her days?
-You can see it all in a new SBS documentary that follows her on her sustainable cooking and wild culinary adventures. as she explores life at the bottom of the world in Tasmania.
-The series, A Girl’s Guide to Hunting, Fishing, and Wild Cooking follows Analiese as she picks ingredients, forages, hunts, and shares her skills with her audience.
+Are you curious to see just how Analiese Gregory spends her days?
+You can see it all in a new SBS documentary produced by Southern Pictures that follows her on her sustainable cooking and wild culinary adventures as she explores life at the bottom of the world in Tasmania.
+The series, A Girl’s Guide to Hunting, Fishing, and Wild Cooking, follows Analiese as she picks ingredients, forages, hunts, and shares her skills with her audience.

-“To be able to just go into the ocean and get a sea urchin out and then just eat it… why would you even try to do anything else?
-It just makes sense” Analiese tells Associated Press.
-“Foraging, diving, hunting… it’s what gives my cooking and my life here extra meaning.
+“To go into the ocean and get a sea urchin out and then just eat it… why would you even try to do anything else?
+It just makes sense,” Analiese tells the Associated Press.
+“Foraging, diving, hunting… it’s what gives my cooking and life here extra meaning.
 I want to cook everything over fire”.

 Analiese Gregory Featured in SBS